-Joanne tugs on Jacky’s arm at that time.
-Jacky turns to see her shaking her head.
-He sees the familiar expression she gave him many times before.
-He turns to the door to see James already in the house.
-He sighs out before stepping in also.
-Joanne follows him with an equally heavy heart.
+Joanne tugged on Jacky’s arm at that time.
+Jacky turned to see her shaking her head.
+He saw the familiar expression she gave him many times before.
+He turned to the door to see James already in the house.
+He sighed out before stepping in also.
+Joanne followed him with an equally heavy heart.

-“Some changes are inevitable as we go through life,” Mr. Chu says casually as they all settle down at the dinner table.
+“Some changes are inevitable as we go through life,” Mr. Chu said casually as they all settled down at the dinner table.

-Unlike many times before, they’re not assigned seats.
+Unlike many times before, they were not assigned seats.
 The world did not stop when James broke up with his past girlfriends.
-Why the change in routine now?
+Why the change in the routine now?

-“But what matters is the ones who stayed behind,” Mr. Chu continues.
+“But what matters is the ones who stayed behind,” Mr. Chu continued.

-Jacky exchanges a look with Joanne before surveying the table carefully.
-He silently wonders if his father is into philosophy now but doesn’t dare to ask either.
-What’s he afraid of?
+Jacky exchanged a look with Joanne before surveying the table carefully.
+He silently wondered if his father was into philosophy now but didn’t dare to ask either.
+What was he afraid of?
 Disturbing the peace?
 When was he scared of that anyway?
-He’s not a coward.
-Or is he scared of himself?
-He knows too well how capable he is of rattling out words before he could stop himself.
-He knows too well.
+He was not a coward.
+Or was he scared of himself?
+He knew too well how capable he was of rattling out words before he could stop himself.
+He knew too well.

-“Let’s eat,” Mrs. Chu interferes, knowing too well that her husband’s technique of reassurance isn’t working.
+“Let’s eat,” Mrs. Chu interfered, knowing too well that her husband’s technique of reassurance wasn’t working.

-Jacky nods as the others blurt out words of agreement.
-He takes a quick glance around the table again.
-He finally has his wish since James’ actually sitting next to Kristy.
-James is actually across the table from him.
-James is also stuck between Joyce and Kristy.
-Calvin’s sitting on Kristy’s other side.
-Is it him or has the table gotten shorter since the last time they met?
-He feels a tug to his left and turns to see Joanne’s concerned expression.
-He sends her a smile before placing into her bowl of rice a piece of her favorite dish.
+Jacky nodded as the others blurted out words of agreement.
+He took a quick glance around the table again.
+He finally had his wish since James was actually sitting next to Kristy.
+James was actually across the table from him.
+James was also stuck between Joyce and Kristy.
+Calvin was sitting on Kristy’s other side.
+Was it him or had the table gotten shorter since the last time they met?
+He felt a tug to his left and turned to see Joanne’s concerned expression.
+He sent her a smile before placing into her bowl of rice a piece of her favorite dish.

-Awkwardness continues on the rest of dinner.
+Awkwardness continued for the rest of dinner.
 Jacky could see James attempting to pass food between him and Kristy at times.
 He could see Kristy’s nervousness each time.
-It’s like she’s afraid to bother James.
-There’s also the lack of conversation between several parties around the table.
-James – though chatting on excitedly with their parents – is not in any better condition than the rest of them.
-James attempts to drag Jacky into the conversation several times – to which Joanne has to constantly tug him in order to catch his attention.
-He honestly wants to help James play the part too, but he couldn’t.
-Their parents know very well what is going on.
-What’s the point of hiding?
-They make it through dinner and into the rest of the night somehow.
+It was like she was afraid to bother James.
+There was also a lack of conversation between several parties around the table.
+James—though chatting on excitedly with their parents—was not in any better condition than the rest of them.
+James attempted to drag Jacky into the conversation several times—to which Joanne had to constantly tug him in order to catch his attention.
+He honestly wanted to help James play the part too, but he couldn’t.
+Their parents knew very well what was going on.
+What was the point of hiding?
+They made it through dinner and into the rest of the night somehow.
 But for how much longer?

-Jacky and Joanne walk outside to watch the stars like once upon a time after the guests are dismissed from their house.
-He steps aside to make way for the others as he could see Calvin stepping outside also.
+Jacky and Joanne walked outside to watch the stars like once upon a time after the guests were dismissed from their house.
+He stepped aside to make way for the others as he could see Calvin stepping outside also.

 “Tough night, huh?”
-Calvin says, gesturing his hand nervously.
+Calvin said, gesturing his hand nervously.

-Jacky nods.
+Jacky nodded.
 “We put you in a hard spot, huh?”